fuse-open/docs/articles/technical-corner/uxl-handbook.md

 As you can see, the `@{type}` syntax works for classes too.

-#### Refer to a field on an instance of a type using the `:Of` macro
+#### Refer to a field on an instance of a type using the `:of` macro
 UXL cannot infer the type of a C++ variable, so when we need access to instance data we have to tell UXL the type.
-We use the `:Of` macro for this:
+We use the `:of` macro for this:

 ```csharp
     public class Test0 {